Comparing Diamond S Shipping (DSSI) and Its Rivals

 |2.51

-Diamond S Shipping presently has a consensus price target of $18.30, indicating a potential upside of 79.24%.
-As a group, “Transportation services” companies have a potential upside of 2.83%.
-Given Diamond S Shipping’s stronger consensus rating and higher probable upside, research analysts plainly believe Diamond S Shipping is more favorable than its rivals.
+Diamond S Shipping presently has a consensus target price of $20.30, suggesting a potential upside of 81.41%.
+As a group, “Transportation services” companies have a potential downside of 4.03%.
+Given Diamond S Shipping’s stronger consensus rating and higher possible upside, analysts clearly believe Diamond S Shipping is more favorable than its peers.

 Summary

-Diamond S Shipping rivals beat Diamond S Shipping on 7 of the 13 factors compared.
+Diamond S Shipping peers beat Diamond S Shipping on 7 of the 13 factors compared.

 Diamond S Shipping Company Profile